 The Department of Statistics aims to:

-- Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to conduct research in statistics and to solve real-world problems;
+2. Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to understand and/or conduct research in statistics and to solve real-world problems;

 (i) Provide undergraduate and graduate service courses;

 (ii) Teach courses in theory and practice for undergraduate majors and graduate students

 (iii) Identify research collaborations within Arts & Sciences and across Schools (e.g., forensic science, biostatistics);

 (iv) Offer statistical support to the UVA research community;